General Surgery

 1. "What would you do if the CT was equivocal?"

-• Answer: Diagnostic laparoscopy, especially in young females; alternatively, admit for observation with serial clinical examination and repeat inflammatory markers.
+• Answer: Diagnostic laparoscopy, especially in young females; alternatively, admit for observation with serial clinical examination and repeat inflammatory markers at 4-6 hours.
+Re-calculate Alvarado/AIR score with updated findings.

 2. "What is the evidence for antibiotics-first in uncomplicated appendicitis?"